mlswg/mls-protocol/draft-ietf-mls-protocol.md

 In general, symmetric values are referred to as "keys" or "secrets" interchangeably.
-Either term denotes a value that MUST be kept confidential to a Client.
+Either term denotes a value that MUST be kept confidential to a client.
 When labeling individual values, we typically use "secret" to refer to a value that is used to derive further secret values and "key" to refer to a value that is used with an algorithm such as Hashed Message Authentication Code (HMAC) or an Authenticated Encryption with Associated Data (AEAD) algorithm.